A sampling of comments on Odyssey Rhapsody 4

 Helen refers to her elopement with Paris=Alexandros as an atē ‘aberration’ caused by Aphrodite. [[GN 2017.04.06 via PH 242.]]

 Helen possesses the art of ‘making a likeness’ of the voices of others.
-She can make her voice the same as the voice of any wife of any Homeric hero: we see here a Muse-like feat of verbal art.
-See the comment on O.19.203. [[GN 2017.04.06 via MoM 2§26.]]
+By ‘likening’ her voice to the voices of any wife of any Homeric hero, she is actually making her voice the same as theirs.
+We see here a Muse-like feat of verbal art.
+On this point, I have more to say in the comment on O.19.203. [[GN 2017.04.06 via MoM 2§26.]]